issdn/personal-website/README.md

     ```

 Data of colored pixels for pixel art painter is compressed with custom algorithm.
-Best case scenario is an completely empty array where you go from ~70kB to 5B
+Best case scenario is no colored cells where the string size is 5B
 and worst case is when you have fully filled canvas witch a different color for every other column: ~500kB (cached for 1 day tho).

 Required Env variables: